Welcome to our School.

 We are always keen to hear from anyone who is interested in becoming a governor and of course, if you have and questions or feedback please contact the school office.

-Finally, the children at Springwell School enjoy some fantastic facilities which have only been possible thanks to the very kind generosity of donors and local businesses, such as The Variety Club of Great Britain, Hartlepool Round Table, The Little Green Shop in Murray Street and parents.
+Finally, the children at Springwell School enjoy some fantastic facilities which have only been possible thanks to the very kind generosity of donors, parents local businesses and Playgroup.
 We would of course be delighted to hear from any other organisations who may be able to support us in continuing to provide 1st class education and facilities in Hartlepool.

 Together wE Achieve More !